A Typical Day in Our Kindergarten:

 Math: Although classes have a set time for math, it is also integrated throughout the day, especially during calendar activities.
 The series Pinecrest uses is Saxon.
 Children are learning by using many types of manipulatives, including teddy bear counters, pattern blocks, rulers, balance scales, linking cubes, foam dice and many more.
 Students often do not realize that they are learning basic concepts that they will need to build upon for all their future math courses!
 At this point, paper and pencil math takes second hand to having them experience the concepts our teachers are teaching.

-Science and Social Studies: Many topics are covered in these areas.
+Science and Social Studies: The focus of the Kindergarten Science curriculum is on developing an awareness of the world in which we live.
+The Kindergarten Social Studies curriculum focuses on the students and how they relate to others in their families, classroom, school, community, and celebrate holidays.
+Many topics are covered in these areas.
 The classes read books, participate in computer activities, crafts, reenactments and simple experiments, as well as worksheets and mini-books to cover the objectives.

 Besides all of the activities that take place in the classroom, children have daily recess, lunchtime in the dining hall, PE, Spanish, Music, Art and library time.
 A Pinecrest kindergartner's day is full of fun and learning!

 Pinecrest Academy's private Catholic kindergarten is conveniently located in Cumming, South Forsyth, just minutes from Alpharetta, Johns Creek, Milton and Suwanee.
 We serve families of all faiths seeking a Christian education for their children.